MU-Data-Science/EVA/README.md

 ## Running variant analysis on human genomes using a single CloudLab node

 1. Start an experiment using the profile `EVA-single-node-profile` on CloudLab.
 (Or just click [here](https://www.cloudlab.us/p/8d74b0b9-bfd5-11ea-b1eb-e4434b2381fc).)
-You will need to select a node/hardware type such as `xl170` (Utah), `c240g5` (Wisc), etc. The complete list of supported hardware can be found [here](Supported_Machines.txt).
+You will need to select a node/hardware type such as `c8220` (Clemson), `c240g5` (Wisc), etc. The complete list of supported hardware can be found [here](Supported_Machines.txt).
 Also provide your CloudLab user name.
 Check the box to agree to using only deidentified data.
 It will take a few minutes to start the experiment; so please be patient.

 2. Go to your experiment and in `Topology View` click the node icon and open a shell/terminal to connect to that node.